danielballan/jupyter-rees-service/README.md

 ## Components

-1. A JupyterLab extension that lets you select a folder and choose, via command or a context menu, "Make this into a repo2docker container."
+1. A JupyterLab extension that lets you select a folder and choose, via command or a context menu, "Make this into a repo2docker image."` (For simple specifications, ones without ``apt.txt`` or ``Dockerfile``, it might also be useful to support "repo2conda" for an option that does not involve containers.)

 2. A JupyterHub Service that processes requests from (1).
 This service has permission to run docker and has access to storage where it can cache images.